hitechgaurav/Rumor-Detector/README.md

 To install :

-        ^ Git Clone the repository and run server.py from save file ^ Thats it.
-Thats the beauty of pyhton Enjoy !
+        ^ Git Clone the repository and run server.py from saved git clone file ^ Thats it.
+Thats the beauty of python Enjoy !